-J. David Jorgenson is a Member and Director of Waller Jorgenson Warzynski, PLLC.
+J. David Jorgenson is a Member and Director of Waller Jorgenson, PLLC.
 His practice is concentrated in complex business litigation, with emphases in energy (especially the exploration and production and gas transmission sectors of the oil and gas industry), securities and business fraud, other financial litigation, and construction-related disputes.
 David advises clients in transactions and other nonlitigated matters in the oil and gas, telecommunications, commercial construction and other commercial sectors.

 David has practiced in Tulsa since his graduation from the University of Texas School of Law, with honors, in 1978.
-At U.T., he served on the Legal Research Board and as one of twenty competitively-selected third-year students who taught legal research, brief writing and oral advocacy to first year U.T. law students.
+At U.T., he served on the Legal Research Board and as one of twenty competitively-selected third-year students who taught legal research, brief writing and oral advocacy to first year U.T. law students (“Teaching Quizzmasters”).
 He is rated “av” by the Martindale-Hubbell peer review service.
 David was a partner at Conner & Winters until 1995 and subsequently was a partner or was “of counsel” at four other Tulsa firms, most recently at Sneed Lang, PLLC.

 David is a member of the Oklahoma Bar Association and is admitted to practice in all Oklahoma state and federal courts, including the United States Court of Appeals for the Tenth Circuit, and in the United States Supreme Court.